Infinidoge/universe/readme.md

 Nix library components.

+- `default.nix`: All of the miscellaneous library functions I have defined for myself, as well as imports for the other library sections
+- `digga.nix`: Import utilities stolen from the Digga library
+- `disko.nix`: Shortcut functions for defining disk setups using Disko
+- `filesystems.nix`: Shortcut functions for defining disk setups using filesystems
+- `hosts.nix`: The `mkHost` function for importing NixOS hosts
+- `options.nix`: Helper functions for quickly defining new options

 ### `/modules`

 The real meat of the configuration, defines a bunch of NixOS modules that all get recursively imported;